aredn/documentation/arednNetworkDesign/frequency_bands.rst

    :alt: Channel Width Example
    :align: center

 Some or all of the bands shown below are shared with other authorized users.
 For example, all of the upper channels on the 13 cm band are shared with standard FCC Part 15 :abbr:`WiFi (IEEE 802.11x)` users in the US.
-The following table shows examples of the Amateur radio bands, frequency ranges, and number of channels that are available for AREDN® networking in the US.
+The following table shows examples of the Amateur radio bands, frequency ranges, and number of 5 MHz wide channels that are available for AREDN® networking in the US.

 =======  =================  ========
 Band     Frequency Range    Channels